Tuhin-SnapD/ChatApp/README.md

 or
 Run "index.js" using code runner extension in vscode.

-4.Run "index.html" in your browser.
+4. Run "index.html" in your browser.